Mariac7185/Late-For-School/bus/ignore.md

 #Ignore
 Bad decision!
-The person you bumped into got mad and punched you in the faceand got a black eye.
-You layed down for 25 mins and decided to skip school.
+The person you bumped into got mad and punched you in the face and got a black eye.
+You decided to skip school and call your mom.
 ##[Go home](../README.md)